Skip to content

 #Mirror TikTok to Roku From Android

 This is the most straightforward method.
-I tested it on a Pixel 7 running Android 14 with a Roku Streaming Stick 4K.
+I tested it on a Pixel 7 running Android 14 with a Roku Streaming Stick 4K, and the connection was live in about 45 seconds.

-• Confirm your Android phone and Roku are on the same Wi-Fi network.
+• Confirm your Android phone and Roku are on the same Wi-Fi network, then open Roku settings.

 • On your Roku, go to Settings > System > Screen Mirroring and set the mode to Prompt or Always Allow.

-• Pull down your Android notification panel and tap the Screen Cast icon (a rectangle with wireless signal waves).
+• Pull down your Android notification panel and tap Screen Cast.

 • Select your Roku from the list of available devices.